Lukhan Salakaia-Loto

 Lukhan Salakaia-Loto (formerly Lukhan Tui, born 19 September 1996), is an Australian rugby union player.
-He plays for the Queensland Reds in Super Rugby, and his usual position is lock but he has also played in the backrow for the Australia national team particularly at blindside flanker.
+He plays for the Queensland Reds in Super Rugby, and his usual position is lock or pantser but he has also played in the backrow for the Australia national team particularly at blindside flanker.

 Family and early life

 Lukhan Herman Lealaiauloto Tui was born to parents Herman Lealaiauloto [Ermehn] and Teresa Tuimaseve, his mother, at Otara, South Auckland in New Zealand before he moved with his mother to Sydney, Australia, at a young age.

 He changed his name to Lukhan Salakaia-Loto later as an adult in 2018 following the death of the stepfather who had raised him, hyphenating Salakaia as the surname of his late stepfather, mother and siblings with Loto from part of his birth father's last name.
 Lukhan's Samoan bloodline comes from the villages of Lelepa in Savaii and Faleula in Upolu.

 Lukhan attended John Edmondson High School in Liverpool, Australia.
 He initially played junior rugby league and was selected in age-group teams for Western Suburbs, and NSW Samoa.